Real Time Information Center

 wthompson@knoxvilletn.gov

-Once developed, the RTIC will complement 911 dispatch to provide critical, time-sensitive updates to officers in the field as they respond to incidents.
+The RTIC complements 911 dispatch by providing critical, time-sensitive updates to officers in the field as they respond to incidents.

-In addition to assisting officers responding to calls for service, the RTIC will also serve as a powerful investigative tool, helping detectives generate leads and close cases after crimes occur.
+In addition to assisting officers responding to calls for service, the RTIC serves as a powerful investigative tool, helping detectives generate leads and close cases after crimes occur.

-The RTIC will also provide vital infrastructure and resources to support KPD and other public safety partners during natural disasters, large-scale emergencies and other critical events.
-While in development, the RTIC space has already been used as an operation center during special events and other emergency situations.
+The RTIC also provides vital infrastructure and resources to support KPD and other public safety partners during natural disasters, large-scale emergencies and other critical events.

-When deployed, RTIC cameras will be overt in nature with the intentions of serving as a crime deterrent in the areas they are installed.
+RTIC owned and managed cameras are overt in nature with the intentions of serving as a crime deterrent in the areas they are installed.

-Businesses and individuals will soon have the ability to voluntarily register or integrate security cameras to support the RTIC’s mission and strengthen the safety of the Knoxville community.
+Through the Connect Knoxville program, businesses and residents have the ability to voluntarily register or integrate security cameras to support the RTIC’s mission and strengthen the safety of the Knoxville community.

 KPD's RTIC Camera Locations

-KPD is beginning the process of installing RTIC owned and managed cameras at the following locations.
-KPD does not yet have access to the video feeds from these camera locations.
+RTIC owned and managed cameras are installed at the following locations.
 Camera locations were chosen based on three years of police calls for service and in consideration of available infrastructure.

 • Martin Luther King Jr. Avenue at Chestnut Street